A Chicago Style Halloween Quiz

 Take the quiz to find out what it’s all about.

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual (cited in some of the answers).
-(For a 30-day free trial of CMOS Online, click here.)
+(We also offer a 30-day free trial of CMOS Online.)

 Note: This quiz is just for fun.
 Check back next month for our usual CMOS-themed workout.